 Next are the shingles, almost all of which now come with 25-50-year (or lifetime) warranties.
 The warranty covers against defects, but not damage or natural weathering and aging.
 Properly installed shingles will provide long-term protection from rain, snow, and wind.

 Repairing Roof Leaks

-Vent pipe, chimney, and skylight leaks can all be resealed with a plastic roof cement.
+Vent pipe, chimney, and skylight leaks can all be resealed with roof cement.
 This trowel-consistency product will seal the leaks, and once dried, last for years.
 These types of repairs may involve temporarily lifting or removing the shingles around the edges, and replacing them afterward.